M.D. Admissions FAQ

 Advanced Placement (AP) and International Baccalaureate (IB) courses will fulfill the pre-requisite requirements if the individual courses and credits awarded are detailed on the applicant’s college/university transcript.

-We consider the only the most recent MCAT score.
+We consider the most recent MCAT score.

 Yes, your application will be held pending receipt of your scores as long as you have indicated a forthcoming test date in your AMCAS application.
 As long as all other application materials have been received, you will receive an application completion confirmation email once your latest scores are received.